baus/install-discourse/README.md

 admin@host:~$ vi ~/discourse/config/database.yml
 ```

-The production section of the configuration file should look something like the following:
+The development section of the configuration file should look something like the following:

 ```
 # using the test db, so jenkins can run this config
 # we need it to be in production so it minifies assets
-production:
+development:
   adapter: postgresql
   database: discourse_development
   pool: 5